 Your interview invitation should detail everything that you need, but generally you should take:

-- An A-Z street map, or at least the postcode of the organization so that you can search Google Maps on your mobile phone;
+- An A-Z street map, or at least the postcode of the organisation so that you can search Google Maps on your mobile phone;

 - Details of the person that you must ask for upon arrival.